 As the Department of Homeland Security hires additional border patrol agents, the numbers of illegal immigrants and criminal smugglers detained for attempting to cross the border will undoubtedly increase.
 Increased apprehension will in turn require increased Department resources to account for the additional detainees.
-EOIR in particular would require additional immigration judges to keep pace with the increased caseload, and area U.S. Attorneys' offices could also see increased prosecution caseloads.
+EOIR in particular would require additional immigration judges to keep pace with the increased caseload, area U.S. Attorneys' offices could also see increased prosecution caseloads, and the Civil Division could see an increase in appeals of removal decisions.